nyuwinc/git-ready-for-it/step-5.md

 - Navigate to your partner's remote repo and clone it on your command line
 ```
 $ cd ..
-$ git clone [ ssh link of the repo of your partner ]
+$ git clone [ https link of the repo of your partner ]
 $ cd [ repo of your partner ]
 ```